Geography of Australia: Environment

-Continental Australia supports nearly 600,000 native species of flora and fauna, with a high proportion found nowhere else in the world.
-Insular Australia is made up of thousands of islands, each one with their own unique isolated ecosystems.
-Island species are highly susceptible to disruption by invasive species, such as feral cats.
+The Commonwealth of Australia is a megadiverse country, one of the most biologically rich in the world.
+It supports nearly 600,000 native species of flora and fauna, with a high proportion found nowhere else in the world.
+About 85% of plant species, 45% of birds and 80% of mammals are endemic to Australia, with monotremes and marsupials showing the highest levels of endemism among the latter group.
+This exceptional endemism can be explained as a result of the long isolation period of the Australian territory from other continental landmasses since its Gondwana split about 40 million years ago.
+Australia also shows a rich variety of microorganisms like fungi and diatoms.
+In addition to the mainland environment, the more than 8,000 islands that make up the rest of the country have their own unique isolated ecosystems and species found nowhere else in the country.
 Interim Biogeographic Regionalisation for Australia (IBRA) classifies Australia's landscapes into 89 large geographically distinct bioregions and 419 subregions based on common climate, geology, landform, native vegetation and species information.

-The 2021 State of the Environment report made by the Department of Climate Change, Energy, the Environment and Water of the Australian Government pointed out environmental issues including: soil erosion, poor offshore water quality, threats from introduced pest species, depredation of natural resources, high prevalence of land habitat clearing and extreme climatic events such as floods, droughts, wildfires, storms, and heatwaves.
+The 2021 State of the Environment report by the Australian Government's Department of Climate Change, Energy, the Environment and Water listed environmental issues including: soil erosion, poor offshore water quality, threats from introduced pest species (particularly island species, threatened by feral cats), degradation of natural resources, high prevalence of land and habitat clearing and extreme climatic events such as floods, droughts, wildfires, storms, and heatwaves.
 As of 2022, around 22% of Australia's landmass and almost half (45%) of Australia's oceans were protected in the National Reserve System, made up of over 14,500 terrestrial protected areas and 60 marine parks.
 Indigenous Protected Areas (IPAs) are areas of land and sea that "traditional owners" have agreed to manage for biodiversity conservation; they represent more than 54% of Australia's National Reserve System.